 Holo Moon – An artist who works in volume capture processing TD at Scanline VFX.
 She studied foundation art & design at the college before completing a video games and digital art course at university.

-Each artist emphasized to the students the importance of hard work, good communication skills, pushing themselves, trying different things and gaining work experience as ways of ensuring they achieved their career goals.
+Each artist emphasised to the students the importance of hard work, good communication skills, pushing themselves, trying different things and gaining work experience as ways of ensuring they achieved their career goals.